Keaton-Brewster/PowerPagesToolKit/README.md

 // Unchecks both yes and no radio buttons if they exist. uncheckRadios()

-//Creates a validation instance for the field. createValidation(evaluationFunction: () => boolean, fieldDisplayName: string)

 // Adds a tooltip to the label associated with the HTML element. addLabelTooltip(text: string)